armory/documentation/_user_guides/pipeline-templates.md

 stashCredsPath:    /path/to/github-creds # credentials for stash api (username:token)
 stashEndpoint:     http://stash.mycompany.com/rest/api/1.0", # url where stash is running
 ```
-The path to this file must be set in the environment variable `DINGHY_CONFIG`
+The path to this file must be set in the environment variable `DINGHY_CONFIG`.
+It defaults to `/opt/spinnaker/dinghy-local.yml`.

 ## Primitives